-Personal Biography: the Synthesis of East/West Psychology
+A Personal Journey: The Synthesis of an East/West Psychology with Thermodynamics

-One of only a very few survivors of Qui Shi Huang’s book burning rampage that began in 213 BCE, the Book of Changes presents a binary philosophy of correct and incorrect behavior while cryptically revealing the evolution of human consciousness.
-It speaks directly to you - the individual - and how to most propitiously navigate social interactivity within the varying circumstances presented during the life process.
-The social precepts inherent to the tome have been expanded through the millennia within the tenets of Taoism, and later with Confucian and neo-Confucian adaptations.
+One of only a very few survivors of Qui Shi Huang’s book burning rampage that began in 213 BCE, the I Ching (or Book of Changes) presents a philosophy of personal and societal rectitude while cryptically revealing the evolution of human consciousness.
+It speaks directly to you -- the individual (and querent) -- and how to most propitiously navigate social interactivity within varying circumstances presented during the life process.

-My instructor for that initial toe-dip to test the waters was Hilary Anderson, PhD in a class titled "Yoga and Psychology."
+My instructor for that initial toe-dip to test the waters of CIAS was Hilary Anderson, PhD.
+She offered an introductory class titled Yoga and Psychology.
 Hilary’s doctoral work on Sri Aurobindo’s Purna Yoga has yet to be surpassed for its academic scholarship.3 Little was I aware that first night of how significant that information was to be.

 Hilary was one of three “adopted daughters” of Haridas Chaudhuri, the founder and first president of CIAS.
 Sri Haridas (the title bestowed posthumously) had been sent by his guru, Sri Aurobindo to found an ashram and educational center in the US.
 Nobody this side of the Pacific picked up the torch brought by Chaudhuri and knew Aurobindo’s Integral Yoga Psychology better than Hilary.
 Her time spent at Aurobindo’s ashram in Pondicherry, India profoundly augmented her academic expertise.

-And Hilary came to Aurobindo’s yoga with a rich background in Jungian psychology and proficiency with symbology that she adeptly applied to her teachings with oracular systems of consciousness and creativity.
-Her particular forte was Tarot.
-Beyond class, our time spent together both broadened and complimented the creative overlay and practice of Tarot with the I Ching for us both Various tarot spreads in use today can be attributed to her including a “Jungian Spread” whose powerful psychic archetypes are skillfully integrated with Aurobindo’s yoga psychology.
+And Hilary came to Aurobindo’s yoga with a rich background in Jungian psychology and proficiency with archetypal symbols that she adeptly applied with her teachings of oracular systems of consciousness and creativity.
+Her particular forte was a seamless integration of astrology, tarot and yoga psychology.

 I can recall countless hours spent at Hilary’s apartment atop Twin Peaks when she and Dr. Jim would parse and rehash, and then further refine and rehash again, the technical subtleties of how Aurobindo utilized the most recent comprehensive yoga iteration of Tantra into his Integral methodology.
 Her patience would wear thin with Dr. Jim’s pedantic persistence at times, but her reliance upon his expertise was steadfast, and with good reason.

-Dr. James Plaugher received his doctorate from Stanford University Philosophy Department in Indian Studies with a focus upon Gandhi’s ahimsa principle under the mentorship of Friedrich Spiegelberg.5 Dr. Jim was a philosophical Sanskritist extraordinaire.
+Dr. James Plaugher received his doctorate from Stanford University in Indian Studies with a focus upon Gandhi’s ahimsa principle under the mentorship of Friedrich Spiegelberg.5 Dr. Jim was a philosophical Sanskritist extraordinaire.
 His travels in Asia and the wisdom gained from his guru, Swami Ramdas, afforded him gracious insights to the folly of human strife and the divinely inspired virtuous character inherent to all of us.
-During the handshake of our initial introduction, Dr. Jim’s first words to me were, “Are you chasing dharma?” followed by a generous and warm basso profondo laugh, his signature characteristic for the pure delight of those special moments each of us are presented during the life process.
-Little did I realize how prophetic his words would soon become.
-Chance?
-Hmm!

 I was indeed fortunate to have the time to absorb Dr. Jim’s and Hilary’s specialties beyond the classroom setting.
 There were times I was the student while my mentors instructed, and others when I was another colleague.
 It’s no small wonder that they both wound up as co-chairs of my dissertation committee and dear friends for life.